 How Large Commercial Companies Can Reduce Electricity and Natural Gas Usage

-A 2012 study by Natural Resources Canada showed that space heating and cooling accounted for more than 50% of the total energy used by Canadian businesses.
+A 2018 report by Natural Resources Canada showed that space heating and cooling accounted for more than 50% of the total energy used by Canadian businesses.
 Given the relatively narrow source of this energy consumption—air conditioners and furnaces—a large commercial company can significantly reduce its overall energy costs by replacing aged, inefficient HVAC systems, air conditioners, furnaces, and boilers with new, energy-efficient systems.

 Given the scale at which these companies operate, often with multiple sites—or even dozens of them—the initial outlay may be disconcertingly large.
 But given the scale of the energy consumption involved, decreasing energy usage by even a few percents can save hundreds of thousands or even millions of dollars within a few years.

 In the United States, the EPA found that the use of an online energy usage auditing tool by large commercial organizations translated into an energy savings of 2.4% per year, on average.
 Over a period of three years, this reduction translated into savings of:

 - $120,000 for a 46,500 square metre office building.

 - $140,000 for a 75,000 square metre school district.

 - $2.5 million for a 500-site retail chain.

 - $4.1 million for a 100-site hotel chain.